Japanese tea ceremony: Equipment

-The equipment for tea ceremony is called (茶道具, chadōgu).
-A wide range of chadōgu is available and different styles and motifs are used for different events and in different seasons.
-All the tools for tea are handled with exquisite care, being scrupulously cleaned before and after each use and before storing, with some handled only with gloved hands.
-Some items, such as the tea storage jar which has the name Chigusa, are so revered that, historically, they were given proper names like people, and were admired and documented by multiple diarists.
-The honorary title Senke Jusshoku is given to the ten artisans that provide the utensils for the events held by the three primary iemoto Schools of Japanese tea known as the san-senke.
+The equipment used in the tea ceremony is referred to as (茶道具, chadōgu).
+There is a wide variety of chadōgu, with particular styles and motifs selected to match various events and seasons.
+Every piece is given careful attention, with each tool scrupulously cleaned before and after each use and before storing.
+Some are even handled only while wearing gloves to preserve their condition.
+Some items, such as the tea storage jar, named Chigusa, are so revered that, historically, they were given proper names like people, and were admired and documented by multiple diarists.
+The honorary title Senke Jusshoku is given to the ten artisans who provide the utensils for the events held by the three primary iemoto Schools of Japanese tea known as the san-senke.

-Some of the more essential components of tea ceremony are:
+Some of the more essential components of the tea ceremony are: